Optimizing alphabet reduction pairs of arrays: Introduction

 \subsection{Outline and notations}

-We continue the study of the numbers $\gamma(q, p, k)$ started in \cite{CT18}.
-Note that the lower bound given for the case where $q >p =k$ comes from a recursive construction starting with the trivial pair $Q =P =\left(0\ 1\ \ldots\ k -1\right)$ of arrays.
-For the case where $q >p >k$, we simply extend each row of the arrays of a $(q -p +k, k)$-ARPA of strength $k$ by $q -p +k\ \ \ q -p +k +1 \ldots\ q -1$.
-In \cite{CT18}, we identify two issues concerning the lower bounds given in Theorem \ref{thm-gamma_qpk}: proving that, as we conjecture, the stated bound is tight for the case $p =k$; providing finer estimates of $\gamma(q, p, k)$ when $p >k$.

-Essentially, when computing $\gamma(q, p, k)$, our goal is to cover as many occurrences of the row $0\ 1\ \ldots\ q -1$ as possible, using the smallest collection of rows, each with coordinates taking at most $p$ distinct values.
-Given an index $j\in\Sigma_q$, the most critical aspect of a coefficient $a$ in column $j$ of $Q$ or $P$ is whether it matches $j$ or not.
+In \cite{CT18}, we identified two issues concerning the lower bounds given in \cref{thm-gamma_qpk}: proving that, as we conjectured, the stated bound is tight for the case $p =k$; providing finer estimates of $\gamma(q, p, k)$ when $p >k$.
+Essentially, when computing $\gamma(q, p, k)$, our goal is to cover as many occurrences of the row $0\ 1\ \cdots\ q-1$ as possible, using the smallest collection of rows, each with coordinates taking at most $p$ distinct values.
+Given an index $j\in\Sigma_q$, the most critical aspect of an entry $a$ in a column $j$ of $Q$ or $P$ is whether it matches $j$ or not.
 When $a \neq j$, the specific value of $a$ becomes less significant, except for ensuring that the subarrays of $k$ columns of $Q$ and $P$ coincide.
 These considerations lead us to introduce the following family of combinatorial designs: